jameslvdb/jameslvdb.github.io/projects.md

 internal team app, which is a Rails application with a React frontend.
 I helped build a scheduler for the application, which is a responsive calendar to give employees greater visibility into Gaslight’s ongoing projects and employee assignments.
-I learned React on the job, wrote RESTful APIs, and built ActiveRecord and ActiveModel objects to create the scheduler.
-I also performed ActiveRecord query optimization and collaborated with a designer.
+I participated in user story mapping, learned React on the job, wrote RESTful APIs, and built ActiveRecord and ActiveModel objects to create the scheduler.
+I also performed ActiveRecord query optimization, collaborated with a designer, and pair programmed with other interns daily.

 ### Fish Camp Online
 - Spring 2018